alignedai/DATDP/README.md

 ## API implementation

 This method can also be called via API, see the [api-key page here](https://buildaligned.ai/dark-prompt-defender/api).
-More details can be found in [this Colab Notebook](https://colab.research.google.com/drive/1ZBKe-F-Cn6C7x7mkWWd4KiFzUXIa26Ms).
+More details of the API implementation can be found in [this Colab Notebook](https://colab.research.google.com/drive/1ZBKe-F-Cn6C7x7mkWWd4KiFzUXIa26Ms).

 # How the method works